Rjpdude/redux-pods/README.md

 # Redux Pods

-**An integrated framework for Redux which makes the composition and management of reducers and action creators seamless and easy.**
+**An integrated framework for the management and composition of Redux state.**

-## Example
+# Example

 The following example creates a simple state object with a `score` property, along with an action handler to add points to the score.